Jun 12, 2018, 2:01:53 PM CDT May 31, 2024, 11:47:08 AM CDT

 Share:

-"Children often drown outside their own home, in a pool that is new to them," explains Marisa Abbe, Ph.D., CPSTI, Manager of Injury Prevention at Children's Health℠.
-"At an event like a family gathering or pool party, it could be easy to assume that someone else is watching the pool, or it could be possible that the pool doesn't have proper safety equipment."
+"Children often drown outside their home, in a pool that is new to them," explains Marisa Abbe, Ph.D., CPSTI, Director of Injury Prevention at Children's Health℠.
+"At a family gathering or pool party, it can be easy to assume that someone else is watching the pool or that there's proper safety equipment nearby.

-• Designate a Water Watcher.
-This is someone who is solely focused on actively supervising everyone in the water for 15-20 minutes at a time and does not engage in distractions during their designated time.
-To request a free Water Watcher tag, email KBYG@childrens.com.
+• Designate Water Watchers.
+A Water Watcher is someone who is solely focused on actively supervising everyone in the water for 15-20 minutes at a time.
+During that time, they agree to not be on their phone, chat, drink alcohol or do anything else that may distract them.
+To request a free Water Watcher tag you can use to officially designate a water watcher, email KBYG@childrens.com.

-• Know the swimming ability of each child present.
-Speak with each parent or guardian ahead of time to understand if the kids coming to your party can swim.
+• Know the swimming ability of each child at the party.
+Speak with each parent or guardian ahead of time to find out if their child can swim.
+Don't assume a child can swim based on their age.

-• Have the right safety equipment, such as a ring buoy and a cell phone nearby.
+• Have the right safety equipment nearby.
+A ring buoy and a cell phone are two important safety tools.

-• Call the party host ahead of time to make sure there are enough adults to supervise the water at all times.
-Offer to be present and help watch the children.
+• Call the party host ahead of time.
+Ask if there will be enough adults to supervise the water at all times – and consider offering to be one of them.

-• Bring a U.S. Coast Guard-approved life jacket, especially if your child is a poor swimmer.
+• Bring a U.S. Coast Guard-approved life jacket.
+This is especially important if your child is not a strong swimmer.

 Learn more